 Definitely a modest budget right?
 Plus, she’s done it before… no sweat!

-Well now, this list might actually be accurate from her college days, but inflation, labour and gas prices have all gone up since.
-Her modest budget to furnish her place ended up going over by 55% with just IKEA furniture when she started adding items to her IKEA shopping cart!
-This well-planned, seasoned veteran was completely shocked to see the actual price and why most people go over budget.
+This list might actually be accurate from her college days, but inflation, labour and gas prices have all gone up since.
+Her budget to furnish her place ended up going over by 55% with just IKEA furniture when she started adding items to her IKEA shopping cart!
+This well-planned, seasoned veteran was completely shocked to see the total price and why most people go over budget.

 So what’s a reasonable budget for furnishing a studio or one-bedroom apartment?

 First, let’s find some quality stuff.
-You need to graduate from IKEA!
+You need to graduate from your IKEA days!
 After all, the furniture in your home needs to be practical and stylish.
-The way you live is probably dictated by where you place the furniture.
+The way you live is dictated by where you place the furniture.
 If there’s a chair by the window, you’ll sit by the window.

 Furnishr’s guide to basic living requires 3-4 pieces of essential furniture only for your living room and 3 pieces for your bedroom.